 If you have a Bachelors Degree in Electrical Engineering, you may receive a maximum of 3 years credit toward the 4 years minimum experience required to become C-10 licensed.
 Visit the California State Contractors License Board website for complete information regarding C-10 Licensing.

-Since Electrical Engineering courses are offered at night, the program allows students to work as an electrician during the day so that they may be earning experience hours while pursuing a degree.
+Degree courses are offered in the evenings, allowing students to work as an electrician during the day so that they may be earning experience hours while pursuing a degree.

 Near graduation, students begin to work with the SCIT Career Services Office to create resumes, prepare for interviews, and pursue leads from employers who recruit from SCIT.
 Each graduate is assigned a career services advisor who works directly with the graduate to help find employment opportunities that are within the scope of the graduates career goals.

 The Career Services Office works closely with students to pursue job opportunities; however, SCIT does not in any way guarantee placement.
 Students interested in the General Electrician program are encouraged to research and learn more about the electrical field to make sure it is right for them.